netrisai/docs/supported-platform-matrix.rst

       - N/A
       - N/A
    *  - Audit Logs
-      - Log all access and changes.
+      - Log all controller access and changes.
       - GA
       - GA
       - Dec/2024